 So no Halloween tricks from me!
 Rather, a gourmet treat!
 I hereby present a classic chocolate truffle, topped by a fancy red spider!
 Oh my!
-Needless to say, these are very delicious.
+Awesome and delicious!
 They do take time to create, but they will be a spectacular dessert at any Halloween party!

-Cover with plastic wrap and chill in the refrigerator until it becomes completely firm, at least 6 hours.
+- Cover with plastic wrap and chill in the refrigerator until it becomes completely firm, at least 6 hours, and ideally overnight.

 up to 4 days and at least 6 hours ahead: make the ganache